-So, do reciprocal link exchanges still work in 2023?
+So, can a reciprocal link exchange still work in 2023?

-In this article, we’ll examine the benefits, concerns, and risks of link exchanges.
+In this article, we’ll examine the benefits, concerns, and risks of reciprocal links.

 How do Link Exchanges Work?

 Link exchanges usually occur through cold email outreach, inside Facebook groups or Slack channels.
-They can also be facilitated by a link building service.
 Once initial contact has been made, both parties agree to swap links.

-There are a few ways to exchange links:
+There are a few ways to go about exchanging links:

-- Direct Link Exchange: A website owner agrees to link to another site, and the other site reciprocates by agreeing to link back.
+- 2-Way Link Exchange: A website owner agrees to link to another site, and the other site reciprocates by agreeing to link back.

 - 3-Way Link Exchange: A webmaster contacts a third party to establish a triangular linking structure.